Your travel buddies waiting for you!

 Steppe, Ger and Mongolian Lifestyle

 Steppe and Ger are other amazing attractions.
 You can have a camel ride almost everywhere.
 You see extended grasslands and beautiful sceneries all over the country.
 The more you will travel the more you will explore the colors of nature.
-The most attractive and unique thing about Mongolia trips is that most of the land and sites are free from artificial beauty.
+The most attractive and unique thing about trips is that most of the land and sites are free from artificial beauty.
 All you will see is nature, animals, nomads traveling on their animals, and temporary style homes known as Ger.

 The modern lifestyle is not the genre of Mongolians, they prefer to live simple but live of your life happily.
 That is why the land is far from buildings, heavy traffic, and pollution.
-Follow the etiquette of locals during your Mongolia trip to mingle with people.
+Follow the etiquette of locals during your trip to mingle with people.

 The hospitality is at its peak, during your Mongolia trip you can select any Ger to stay and once you will knock the door you will experience an overwhelming hosting without demanding any price from you.
 They trust travelers and welcome everyone with open hearts.
 Rather than going for pre-booked Ger, for genuine experience visit any of them randomly.

 You can also pay a visit to local temples, mostly Buddhist temples are there in small regions.
 The monk will not only help you know about their beliefs.
-They are also very good at defining historic events linked to the land of Mongolia.
+They are also very good at defining historic events linked to the land of country.

 Visit the Capital of Mongolia, Ulaanbaatar